geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 * If it is reasonable to expect collection and use with consent would compromise the availability or the accuracy of the information and the collection is reasonable for purposes related to investigating a breach of an agreement or a contravention of the laws of Canada or a province
 * If disclosure is required to comply with a subpoena, warrant, court order, or rules of the court relating to the production of records

-## 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?
+## 4. When and with whom do we share your personal information?

 In Short: We do not sell, rent, or lease your personal information to third parties, except when required by law (see above).

-## 5. HOW LONG DO WE KEEP YOUR INFORMATION?
+## 5. How long do we keep your information?

 In Short: We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law.